 The very best tech professionals know that to get opportunities to continually upskill and develop themselves, they need a good manager who is supportive of their learning and progression.
 They are looking for someone who can understand their work, the challenges they face and provide them with opportunities for continual development.

-Andrea shares that this is why it is key to introduce the hiring manager to potential hires as early as possible.
+Nikita shares that this is why it is key to introduce the hiring manager to potential hires as early as possible.
 “While HR and talent acquisition teams are able to introduce career development opportunities, the hiring manager is better able to explain in detail how these opportunities can be relevant to the candidate and his or her work, professional goals and career motivations.”

 3) A positive, family-oriented working environment

 Perhaps unique to the Philippines is the strong focus on family, particularly for mid-level to senior professionals.
 While a competitive salary package is key, there are candidates who will gladly take on a slightly lower salary package for better family benefits such as insurance for their spouses, children or parents, and days off for their family.

 “Family is really important to most Filipinos,” Nikita says, “It’s no different for tech professionals – they value their time with their family.
 Companies that showcase they have good work-life balance and a positive, family-oriented working culture will seem more attractive to tech professionals.”

 The right talent with a trusted recruitment partner

 Given the tight labour market for tech professionals, it is more important than ever for companies to work with a trusted recruitment partner who can help them accelerate the recruitment process and position their company and roles in the best light possible.
 Working with recruitment consultants with specialist knowledge in the technology field will also make a difference as top talent are more likely to work with consultants who understand the work they do.

 5 reasons why employees resign - and how to stop them